Compu-Smart knows a variety of things about many walks of life.

 C. A thin metal or hard/thick plastic or metallic tube and large enough to fit the Clipper lighter flint barrel inside.

-2. Plait the three mop strands together
+1. Plait the three mop strands together

-2. Plait the three mop strands together: First, tie the three strands to together in a knot at the end, then plait (similar to plaiting/braiding hair).
+1. Tie the three strands to together in a knot at the end, then plait (similar to plaiting/braiding hair).
 If you don't have anyone to hold the end for you, use a heavy weight (as shown above) or place the knot end inside a heavy drawer to hold in place while you plait.

-3. Making the lighter holder
+2. Making the lighter holder

-4. Add the 3 components together
+3. Add the three components together

-4. Add the three components together: Stick the two tubes together using either glue, sticky tape and/or cotton.
+3. Stick the two tubes together using either glue, sticky tape and/or cotton.
 Whatever you like, as long as they are firmly stuck together.
 If the clipper barrel is too large for the tube, wrap some tape around it to make it fit firmly in place.

-5. Priming the wick
+4. Priming the wick

-6. How to use/light it
+5. How to light it

 Once alight, it will not go out unless you pull it back down inside the tube to suffocate it.
-To ensure the burning end does not accidentally slip out of the tube while inside your pocket and continue to smoke (burn), you can use an elastic band to hold in place.
+To ensure the burning end does not accidentally slip out of the tube while inside your pocket and continue to smoke (burn), use an elastic band to hold in place.